fbpx

 Are you self-employed with your own company?
 You can give yourself meal vouchers to maximise your income.
 And because, in your own company, you’re both employer and employee, you benefit twice from the tax advantage.

-Do you have one or more employees in your company?
-If so, you’re obliged to give them meal vouchers too, and the value of those meal vouchers cannot be lower than the meal vouchers you give yourself.
+Do you have one or more employees?
+If so, you are obliged to give them meal vouchers too, and the value per voucher cannot be lower for them than for yourself.

 Not for self-employed sole traders

-Looking to optimise your taxes as a self-employed sole trader?
-Take a look at deductibles.be, where you'll find plenty of tips and advice.
+Looking to optimise your taxes as a sole trader?
+Take a look at deductibles.be, where you will find plenty of tips and advice.

 The tax advantages of meal vouchers

-The only additional costs are the fees charged by the issuing company.
-These fees depend on the provider and the services offered, but they’re minimal compared to the tax advantages meal vouchers offer.
-In any case, you receive an invoice for the admin fees, which means you can deduct them as expenses.
+The only additional cost is the fee charged by the issuing company.
+These fees depend on the provider and are negligible compared to the tax advantages.
+In any case, you receive an invoice for these admin fees, which you can deduct as a business expense.

 How do I record my meal vouchers in Accountable?